The dimensional reduction of linearized spin-2 theories invariant under transverse diffeomorphisms: Introduction

-In earlier calculations \cite{vdvz,vain,ghost} and also in the ghost free massive gravities \cite{drgt,rosen}, the massive Fierz-Pauli (FP) model \cite{fp} is the paradigmatic starting point.
+In earlier calculations \cite{vdvz,vain,ghost}, in the ghost free massive gravities \cite{drgt,hs2} and also in the bimetric model \cite{hs3}, the massive Fierz-Pauli (FP) model \cite{fp} is the paradigmatic starting point.
 It is a free theory for massive spin-2 particles where the linearized diffeomorphism (Diff) symmetry of the massless sector, linearized Einstein-Hilbert (LEH), is broken by the mass terms.
 Since the minimal symmetry for massless spin-2 particles is transverse diffeomorphisms (TDiff) instead of Diff, see \cite{van}, it is natural to search for the minimal way of describing massive spin-2 particles by adding mass terms to a massless TDiff tensor model.
+The question is: Is TDiff the minimal symmetry of the massless sector of a massive spin-2 theory ?
 This has been investigated in \cite{blas}.
 The TDiff tensor model describes in general massless spin-2 and spin-0 particles.
 The authors of \cite{blas} have concluded that, although one could add a consistent mass term for the spin-0 sector without problems, there is no mass term in the spin-2 sector that might avoid the presence of ghosts.
 They have shown that such negative result holds also in the special case of the linearized unimodular gravity where the TDiff symmetry is enhanced to WTDiff (Weyl plus TDiff).

+Instead of trying to obtain mass terms via an Ansatz one can follow another route and automatically generate them by means of a Kaluza-Klein \cite{kaluzaklein} dimensional reduction from $D+1$ to $D$ dimensions, restricted to one massive mode.
+Such procedure allows us to go, for instance, from Maxwell to Maxwell-Proca, from LEH to massive FP and holds also for higher spins \cite{rss,bhr}.
+This has been done in \cite{bfh} in the special case of the WTDiff model.
+We comment on the results of \cite{bfh} and compare to ours whenever possible.
+In particular, we end up with simpler compact formulae for the reduced massive theory and clarify the issue of gauge fixing, which is subtle now due to the transverse condition on the vector symmetry of the massless theory.